• Skip to main content

 Let me start with the definition and meanings of “namida”.

 • namida – 涙/泪 (なみだ) : a noun meaning ‘tear’ or ‘teardrop’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 Its definition and meanings are simple and clear, but it has two different kanji expressions.
-To understand them clearly, let me explain them in more detail.
+To understand them more clearly, let me explain them in detail, one by one.

-Strictly speaking, “namida” has the three different kanji expressions, but the third one is not commonly used today.
-So, let me explain the two shown above.
+Strictly speaking, “namida” has three different kanji expressions, but one of them is not common today.
+So, let me explain the other two:

-• 涙 : a kanji character composed of the two different parts.
-The left one is a basic radical expressing ‘water’; the right one is a character meaning ‘return’.
+• 涙 : a kanji character composed of two different parts.
+The left one is a basic radical expressing ‘water’; the right one is a character meaning ‘to return’.
 So, this kanji character expresses something returning to water.
-This concept is interesting, I think.
-It is not completely in line with the meanings, but still very close to what tears are.
-This is an explanation based one the kanji components.
-In reality, however, this kanji character was born in a more hieroglyphical way.
-It was created to express a stream of tears on a face.
+This kanji concept is not completely in line with the meanings, but still a good metaphor for tears, I think.
+To tell the truth, this kanji was born in a more hieroglyphical way: it came from the shape of tears on a face.
+However, it’s very true that tears coming out of an eye return to water.

-• 泪 : a kanji character composed of the two different parts.
-The left one is the same as “涙”, expressing ‘water’; the right one is a character meaning ‘eye’.
-So, this kanji character expresses liquid coming out of eyes.
+• 泪 : a kanji character composed of two different parts.
+The left one is the same as explained above, expressing ‘water’; the right one is a character meaning ‘eye‘.
+So, this kanji character expresses liquid coming out of an eye.
 This concept is completely in line with the meanings.

-Basically both kanji characters can mean the same things, but it’s worth mentioning that Japanese people use the upper one more often.
+Both kanji characters can mean the same things, but it’s worth mentioning that Japanese people use the first one more often.

-When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “namida” through the detailed kanji checks above.
-Then, let me explain how to use it through example sentences below.
+When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
+In many cases, kanji components tell us a lot about the meanings of the characters they form.
+Actually, here, we could get the better understandings of the two kanji characters through the detailed checks above.
+Then, let me explain how to use “namida” through the example sentences below.

 Example #1: how to say “tears” in Japanese